My Research Ethos for Alignment & Interpretability

 Catastrophe may be possible.

-Inevitability must be proven, not assumed.
+Inevitability3 must be proven, not

 When explanation closes the future, it ceases to be insight.